 We also have to worry about how to layout the UI - how to size and position and sets of components.

 Android is particularly sophisticated in this respect because being a mobile operating system it has to contend with a wide range of screen sizes and even orientation changes while an app is running.

 This is not a simple topics and we will have to consider it in more detail later but for the moment let's just take a look at the easier aspects of screen layout.

-If you are using Android Studio then using the Designer is the simplest and most productive way to work so let's concentrate on this method of creating a UI.
+If you are using Android Studio then using the Designer is the simplest and most productive way to work so let's continue to concentrate on this method of creating a UI.

-If you now open the file activity_main.xml in the app/res/layout folder then the Designer will open and you will see the familiar rendering of the default layout.
+If you now open the file content_main.xml in the app/res/layout folder then the Designer will open and you will see the familiar rendering of the default layout.

 Now it is time to look at the Palette in more detail.

 The top three sections of the Palette hold the most important UI components.

 - The Layouts are containers for other components that provide different layout rules.
 Layouts are something you use once per Activity so they probably shouldn't be at the top of the list.